VeerababuLakshman926/AdvanceJavaSajeedShiekSir/README.md

 * This means that if you ever want to change the way messages are sent via SMS or email, you would need to modify the MessageSender class, which violates the principle of seperation of concerns and makes the code less flexible and harder to maintain.

 # Loose Coupling : minimal dependency between class objects
-* To achieve loose coupling, you can introduce an interface called MessageService, which both SMSService and EmailService will implement
+* To achieve loose coupling, you can introduce an interface called MessageService, which both SMSService and EmailService will implement.
-* Here's how you can refactor the code
+* Here's how you can refactor the code.
 ```
 package com.dl.looseCoupling;